Regulations of the Finnish Financial Ombudsman Service (FINE)

 The Investment Complaints Board issues recommendations to resolve disputes brought to the Complaints Board by non-professional investor-customers and service providers.
 The Complaints Board will examine issues between the service provider and non-professional investor-customer, related to investment and mutual fund services as referred to in the Act on Investment Services and the Act on Common Funds.
 In addition, the Complaints Board will examine issues between the service provider and the non-professional investor customer related to investment-type insurance policies governed by the Insurance Contracts Act, as well as issues between the crowdfunding intermediary and the non-professional customer as referred to in the Crowdfunding Act.
-The recommendations focus on the application of the legislation, provisions by the authorities, fair securities market practices, fair insurance practices, fair crowdfunding practices and contractual terms as well as on the action of the service provider.
+The recommendations focus on the application of legislation, provisions by the authorities, fair securities market practices, fair insurance practices, fair crowdfunding practices and contractual terms, as well as on the action of the service provider.
 The recommendations can also address the amount of the compensation.
 The Investment Complaints Board will not examine claims related to companies other than investment service companies, fund management companies, insurers offering investment-type insurance policies or crowdfunding intermediaries.

 Art.
 7 Composition in dispute issues

-The Complaints Boards have a Chairperson and members who are independent in the performance of their dispute resolution duties.
-The Complaints Boards elect the Vice Chairperson among the members.
+The Complaints Boards have a Chairperson and Members who are independent in the performance of their dispute resolution duties.
+The Complaints Boards elect the Vice Chairperson among the Members.

 Banking Complaints Board